Hives/jl-coding-challenge-21-2/README.md

 <https://coding-challenges.jl-engineering.net/challenges/challenge-21/>

-Solving Sudokus again.
-This time using (more) recursion.
+Solving Sudokus again, this time using (more) recursion.
+This solution improves on the previous one by generating all solutions for a puzzle (I think).

 See also <https://github.com/Hives/jl-coding-challenge-21>